maybe-finance/maybe/README.md

 <b>Get involved: [Discord](https://link.maybe.co/discord) • [Website](https://maybe.co) • [Issues](https://github.com/maybe-finance/maybe/issues)</b>

-🚨 NOTE: This is the original React app of the previously-defunct personal finance app, Maybe.
-This original version used many external services (Plaid, Finicity, etc) and getting it to fully function will be a decent amount of work.

-There's a LOT of work to do to get this functioning, but it should be feasible.

 ## Backstory

 We spent the better part of 2021/2022 building a personal finance + wealth management app called Maybe.
 Very full-featured, including an "Ask an Advisor" feature which connected users with an actual CFP/CFA to help them with their finances (all included in your subscription).